About the Library

 We have a large popular fiction section, including recreational material such as travel and cookery books.
 The library holds a small but significant collection of around 700 rare books, covering the 15th century to the present day.
 It is predominantly made up of donations, most notably by Dorothea Beale (1831-1906), the founder of the College.
 Together with the College archive, the rare books are kept in a secure archive store, where temperature and humidity levels are closely controlled.

 With seven reading rooms over three floors, at full capacity the library offers seating for over 150 readers.
 Our galleried main reading room, dating from 1935, looks out over the River Cherwell and the spires of central Oxford.
 The library has step-free access to all areas, as well as a disabled access washroom facility within the library.

 There are usually ten desktop PCs and an all-in-one printer, scanner and photocopier.

-You no longer need a booking to stay and study but please note that entry logs from the door will be used to fulfil our track and trace obligations.
+You do not need a booking to stay and study but please note that entry logs from the door will be used to fulfil our track and trace obligations.
 Make sure to tap your BodCard to enter, even if you are following another user.

 All remote services remain in place for students who are studying away from Oxford, self-isolating or would prefer not to visit the Library in person.

-Members of the University and external visitors are usually admitted by prior appointment with the Librarian, but access is currently limited due to COVID-19 restrictions.
+Members of the University and external visitors are only admitted by prior appointment with the Librarian.